BcDemir/ProjectQGame/README.md

 - Try to predict where your opponent will be aiming
 - Adjust your aim based on previous misses
 - Watch the trajectory of your opponent's shots to improve your own aim
+- Pay attention to the arm animation to see where your opponent is aiming

 ## Future Improvements